 Kings of Quarantine’s take on ‘Mountain Song’ stays largely true to its source material.
 What it does extra is gives the song an added punch with its multiple vocal takes and even heavier, amped up guitars.

 One hundred percent of sales from the single’s release will go to benefit Roadie Relief, an effort that serves to assist roadies who were negatively impacted by the COVID-19 pandemic.

 Rockman talked about that attempt to help concert staff through the song’s sales in a prepared statement.

 “We hope to not only put a smile on people’s faces, but also help the touring staff that have been severely affected by the pandemic”, said Rockman.

 Kings of Quarantine’s latest single and video are the second from the group.
 The trio covered Faith No More’s 1987 hit song ‘We Care A Lot‘ last year.
 The group was joined by members of Anthrax, Korn, Filter, Run DMC, Refused, and Men Without Hats for that recoding and its video.

-To keep up with the latest entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it or its companion page, http://www.facebook.com/pages/Reel-Reviews/381028148587141.
-Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at http://philspicks.wordpress.com.
+To keep up with the latest entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.